About my life.

 and my life.

-Gerald Drißner, born in 1977, grew up in an Austrian mountain village in the Arlberg region.
+Gerald Drißner, born in 1977, grew up in Austria in a mountain village in the Arlberg region.

 He is a graduate economist and Arabist.
 He learned journalism at Germany’s most renowned journalism school (Henri-Nannen-Schule).

 Gerald has lived in more than half a dozen countries.
 He is currently based in Berlin, Germany.

 Gerald is a very experienced skier and alpinist, having grown up in one of the world's finest ski areas: the Arlberg region.

 He has been coding since his youth and was connected to the outside world with his mailbox (BBS) even before the Internet.